 10. Could you tell us about your Forever Wild Foundation and some of the important work it accomplishes?

 The Foundation was created through the need to financially assist with National Park conservation programs.
 Our initial project was to introduce a pack of African wild dogs (also known as painted dogs) into a national park where they had been eradicated 150 years earlier.

 Since then we have introduced seven cheetah and five lions into areas where the gene pool desperately needed new blood.
 In all cases, the Foundation has provided the equipment and specialized services required, and continues the program through monitoring to support the initiative.

 I see the future for the Foundation dealing more and more in the survival of predators that are so seriously threatened with extinction.

-If you’re interested in collecting the wildlife art of Andrew Bone, contact our gallery consultants at (800) 521-9654 ext.
-4 or firstname.lastname@example.org.
+If you’re interested in collecting the wildlife art of Andrew Bone, attend one of our exciting online auctions or contact our gallery consultants at (800) 521-9654 ext.
+4 or email@example.com.